 Still, who was this young man with the beautiful strawberry blond curls who stood with his clenched fist holding the top of his tunic closed.
 “What…what is ‘Forget-Me-Not’?”

-The question seemed rhetorical, because the intelligence he’d written off too soon seeped out from behind those brightly shining eyes as the young man’s mind worked toward the obvious answer.
-Obvious considering the drug’s name, not to mention their current state of confusion.
+The question seemed rhetorical, because the intelligence he’d written off too soon seeped out from behind those brightly shining eyes as the young man’s mind worked toward the answer.
+An inevitable conclusion considering their current state of confusion, despite the drug’s name being a bit of a misnomer since forgetting was precisely what it accomplished.

 With a gasp, Efren stared at the ring gleaming from the young man’s third finger as he continued to grip the fabric at his neck.
 This man was wearing the ring that used to adorn Efren’s smallest finger.